makersacademy/takeaway-challenge/README.md

 Next steps
 ------------
+* Refactor so that Restaurant#place_order takes a single string with CSVs (see bullet below)
+* Allow customers to place orders via text message
+* Load a menu from file (YAML) to create varied Restaurant objects
 * Create Customer structs with attributes that can be used to access an order history from the OrderDispatch (via the Restaurant)
-* Allow customers to place orders via text message
 * Extract the business logic for parsing customer orders and calculating order totals
 * Implement a basket/checkout system
+* Write an RSpec feature test

 Notes
 -----